seap-udea/iWander/README.md

 You may obtain the package in different ways:

+- Get a "compact" version of the package and the associated data (650 MB) ready to be used from [this link](http://bit.ly)

 - Cloning anonymously the github repository:

 ```
 git clone http://github.com/seap-udea/iWander.git
 ```

 - Download the tarball:

 ```
 wget http://github.com/seap-udea/iWander/archive/master.zip
 ```

 - Cloning the package as developer (permissions required):

 ```
 git clone git@github.com:seap-udea/iWander.git
 ```